belfinwe/simpleDotfiles/README.md

 - htop

 __testPrograms__
 Will be the new `.programs` in the future, just need to be tested more first.
 Uses the `installLog` file to log the changes and what programs are successfully installed.

-__klokke__
+__customClock__
 Contains setup for clock in Linux.
 Shows date, weekday and time.
 Format for the last day of 2019: `|| 31.
 December 2019 || Tuesday || 23:59:59`.